Benchling-Open-Source/allotropy/README.md

-\*Allotrope® is a registered trademark of the Allotrope Foundation; no affilication with the Allotrope Foundation is claimed or implied.
+\*Allotrope® is a registered trademark of the Allotrope Foundation; no affiliation with the Allotrope Foundation is claimed or implied.

 # Introduction
 Welcome to `allotropy` -- a Python library by Benchling for converting instrument data into Allotrope Simple Model (ASM).